 - She saw a frightening figure standing at the window.

-- The news about the earthquake was truly frightening.
+- The news about the storm surge was truly frightening for everyone along the coast.

 - He had a frightening encounter with a wild animal during his hike.